Convex-Dev/design/cad/008_compiler/README.md

 Convex includes an on-chain Compiler as part of the CVM.
 The Compiler is responsible for taking source code and compiling this down to low level CVM Ops.

-The Compiler is designed for Convex Lisp, which is a natural fit the Lambda Calculus features of the CVM.
+The Compiler is designed for Convex Lisp, which is a natural fit for the Lambda Calculus features of CVM.
 However alternative language front-ends are possible for Convex providing that these are able to compile down to either Convex Lisp (as an intermediate language) or CVM Ops (the basic operations of the CVM)

 ## Phases

 The Compiler operates in two phases, Expansion and Compilation.

-These phases can be accessed in serveral ways:
+These phases can be accessed in several ways:
-- The `eval` Runtime Function function can be used to perform both phases of the Compiler and execute the result.
+- The `eval` Runtime Function can be used to perform both phases of the Compiler and execute the result.
 - The `compile` Runtime Function can be used to execute the Compilation phase alone.
 - The `expand` Runtime Function can be used to perform Expansion alone, typically using the `*initial-expander*`.